halbuer/cetz-package-common/README.md

-# common
-Scripts and utilities shared across CeTZ repositories.
+Scripts and utilities for use with Typst packages.